 Tencent is a Chinese technology company not supporting AVIF, that developed the QQ Browser.
 The browser uses two different engines: Trident and WebKit.
 As part of its effort to integrate the QQ browser of the WebKit engine 5, Tencent had developed Tencent Explorer (Tencent TE) and Tencent TT based on the Trident typesetting engine and the Tencent TT browser.

 Apple developed Safari, a graphical web browser.
-It does not support AVIF.
+It does support AVIF since version 16.
 Open-source software, mainly WebKit, is used to make it.
 It was the default web browser for Macintosh computers after Netscape Navigator, Cyberdog, and Internet Explorer.
 From 2007 to 2010, a Windows version was offered; Safari was introduced with Mac OS X Panther and, as of 2021, has progressed through fifteen significant versions.
 The Macintosh edition was ranked first with the fastest browser performance.
 The third generation (January 2007) brought iPhone compatibility via iPhone OS 1.
 In June 2010, a less distracted page reader, extension, and developer tools were added; the final Windows version was also added.
 As of the eleventh release (September 2017), Intelligent Tracking Prevention was added.
 The thirteenth version of the application included a range of new privacy and application features, including the support for FIDO2 USB security keys and Apple Pay web support.
 It was 50% faster than Google Chrome.
 It used less battery power than other standard competitors in the fourteenth version, released in November 2020.
 There is a new interface in the fifteenth revision (July 2021).

 Samsung Electronics'Samsung Internet Browser (or simply S Browser) is an internet browser for smartphones and tablets, supporting the AVIF image format.
 Chromium is powering this browser, and Galaxy phones come with them pre-installed.
 Since 2015, it has been available through Google Play; recently, it was also made available through Samsung's Galaxy Store for their Tizen-based smartwatch.
 According to Samsung, around 400 million users used it every month in 2016.
 StatCounter estimates about 4.98% market share in May 2018 (among 53.26% of all Chrome variants).
 Its differences from Chromium are caused mainly by its support for Samsung-specific hardware, including Gear VR and biometric sensors.